 Human DNA contains about 80,000 genes.

-Men are considered dwarfs if they are under 130 cm tall, women are under 120 cm.
+Men are considered dwarfs if their height is below 130 cm, women - below 120 cm.

 Leukocytes in the human body live 2-4 days, and erythrocytes - 3-4 months.

-The names of the fingers of the French: pus, index, major, anulare, oryculaire.
+The names of the fingers of the French are: pus, index, major, anulaire, oriculaire.

-Each human finger bends about 25 million times during its lifetime.
+Each human finger bends approximately 25 million times during a lifetime.

-The size of a human heart is approximately equal to the size of his fist.
+The size of a person's heart is approximately equal to the size of his fist.

-The composition of the human body includes only 4 minerals: apatite, aragonite, calcite and cristobalite.
+The human body contains only 4 minerals: apatite, aragonite, calcite and cristobalite.

-The human brain generates more electrical impulses in a day than all the phones in the world combined.
+The human brain generates more electrical impulses per day than all the world's phones combined.

-The average human brain weighs 1.4 kilograms, while the size in this case really doesn’t matter: Einstein’s brain weighed 0.2 kg less than the norm, so if a friend’s hat is small for you, don’t flatter yourself - it’s not a fact that you are smarter than him .
+The average human brain weighs 1.4 kilograms, and size in this case really doesn’t matter: Einstein’s brain weighed 0.2 kg less than normal, so if a friend’s hat is too small for you, don’t flatter yourself - it’s not a fact that you’re smarter than him .

-Despite the small volume and the fact that the brain is 90% water, it consumes 25% of all oxygen and sugar needed by the body.
+Despite its small volume and the fact that the brain is 90% water, it consumes 25% of all the oxygen and sugar the body needs.

-The phenomenon in which a person loses the ability to see from strong light is called "snow blindness".
+The phenomenon in which a person loses the ability to see due to strong light is called “snow blindness.”

 The total weight of bacteria living in the human body is 2 kilograms.